RandomClunk/redditsucks/3-23-2021-how_counter_hacks.md

 The hack is oudated and has been fore roughly 8 months.
 No plans on a re-rwrite but I can make a custom client for gats that would be minimal and fast.
 Currently working on auto-shield.
 <br>
-~~Screw reddit making me have to rewrite this because "An error occurred", x5~~
+<strike>Screw reddit making me have to rewrite this because "An error occurred", x5</strike>
 <br>
 Reddit sucks.